123Phil/PrimeBMP/README.md

 Mostly because I was curious if any sort of pattern existed, partially just because I thought it would be cool to see.

-I made it versatile, so other
+The height can be changed as desired, I think it is currently set for an old iPhone background.